tajwarabraraleef/3Dpix2pix-for-prostate-brachytherapy/README.md

 To train the model, run `train.py`.

-This code can be used for other 3D image to image translation task by modifying the network architechtures according to the data dimensions.
+This code can be used for other 3D image to image translation task by modifying the network architectures according to the data dimensions.

 ### Citation
 ```